Alternative guide

 Is SiteLeak a crawler replacement?

-No. SiteLeak is a lead-path scanner and monitor.
+No. SiteLeak is a customer path scanner and monitor.
 A desktop crawler is still useful for deep site inventories and specialist workflows.

 Why would an agency use both?

-An agency can use a crawler for broad technical investigation and SiteLeak for a client-facing lead-path report and recurring customer-path checks.
+Use a crawler for broad technical investigation and SiteLeak for a repair report with recurring checks on the pages customers use.

 Does SiteLeak crawl every page?

-No. SiteLeak samples public paths and focuses on actionable customer-path evidence rather than exhaustive crawling.
+No. SiteLeak samples public paths and focuses on actionable booking, call, form, quote, order, and checkout evidence rather than exhaustive crawling.